On this page

 - Teaching and modelling problem-solving skills to children and young people so they become more confident at resolving their own conflicts.

-As an educator, you’ll likely observe or hear about risk and protective factors in families.
 You are in a unique position to be able to sensitively offer support and resources for families to better support their children and young people.